Mercy-Muthoni/Mercy-Muthoni/README.md

                                                   Hi there 👋
                                          I'm Mercy, Welcome to my profile

+👩‍💻 About Me
- 💡Passionate developer and a student at Kiriri Women’s University, where I’m sharpening my skills and growing as a tech professional.
+    💡 Passionate developer and student at Kiriri Women’s University, growing my skills and shaping my journey as a tech professional.

- 💡 I specialize in JavaScript and front-end development.
+    💻 I focus on JavaScript and front-end development, creating intuitive and engaging digital experiences.

- 🌍 I enjoy building projects that blend creativity with technology.
+    🌍 I love building projects that bring together creativity and technology.

     📧 Let’s connect: mercymuthoni5301@gmail.com